-Systems and architectures should be designed and built to evolve independently from other systems.
+Systems and architectures should be designed and built to enable easy, incremental change.

-- Systems and processes will need to be exposed through clearly defined, open APIs so that the underlying implementation can change and evolve without impacting the wider system.
-(Note: this does not mean that a component or system's internal APIs necessarily need to be approached in the same way.)
+- Systems and processes will need to be exposed through clearly defined interface contracts so that the underlying implementation can change and evolve without impacting the wider system.
+(Note: this does not mean that a component or system's internal interfaces necessarily need to be approached in the same way.)

-- Components must be accessible through open, non-proprietary standards (with a preference for HTTP & in-particular REST).
-Embracing the best practices of the web gives not only the desired openness but also the scalability.
+- Components must be accessible through open, non-proprietary standards (with a preference for HTTP & in particular REST).
+Embracing the best practices of the web maximises the opportunity for evolution while minimising the risk of technical redundancy.

 - Standards that are derived from working software and not just working groups are preferred.
-Battle tested standards used by several organisations tend to be more useful than over-engineerd hot air.
-Most succesfull standards tend to be the ones that are adopted by Open Source communities.
+Battle-tested standards used by several organisations tend to be more adaptable than over-engineered hot air.
+Most successful standards tend to be the ones that are adopted by Open Source communities.

 - Adopt patterns such as Tolerant Reader and the Principle of Robustness to enable systems to release changes independently without necessitating parallel change versioning and migration.

 - Sometimes gradual/incremental change is insufficient as requirements change, so consider Sacrificial Architecture as a pattern.
 Don't be afraid to throw away and re-write, as this is often faster and will lead to better quality.
 If we have kept things Small and Simple this should not turn into a painful Big Rewrite.

 - This principle depends on a number of others to be able to apply it in full: Small and Simple, Model the Business Domain, Get Feedback Early & Often, Understandability.